uchicago-computation-workshop/Fall2020/fall2020mixer/README.md

 **Registration**: The meeting will be held virtually on Zoom.
 For security purposes, please register through this [link]( https://uchicago.zoom.us/meeting/register/tJcocu2rqz0tHdwcMfhObnl-5uuyvPRM6Z11) to request access.
 Only accounts affiliated with the University of Chicago will be granted access.

-Our faculty member, Jon Clindaneil, will present his work during our next workshop.
+Our faculty member, Jon Clindaniel, will present his work during our next workshop.